raymusvibe/mancala-repo/README.md

 - `Actuator`, for monitoring the application and gathering metrics.
 - `Grafana`, used to visualize application metrics.
 - `Prometheus`, used to gather application metrics for monitoring.
-- `Google/Facebook login`, OAuth2 login providers.
+- `GitHub/Google/Facebook`, OAuth2 login providers.
 - `PMD`, for Java code analysis.
-- `Mockito/Junit 5`, for mancala-api testing.
+- `Mockito/Junit 5/TestContainers`, for mancala-api unit and integration testing.
 - `Jacoco`, for mancala-api test coverage analysis.
 - `Artillery`, for load testing REST endpoints.
 - `Gatling`, for load testing websocket endpoints.
 See [Aemaem](https://github.com/aemaem/gatling-websocket-stomp) for details.